Nutrition in Cancer Care (PDQ®): Supportive care - Patient Information [NCI] - Food and Drug Interactions

 Some foods do not mix safely with certain drugs.

 Cancer patients may be treated with a number of drugs.
-Combining certain foods and drugs may decrease or change how well the drugs work or cause life-threatening side effects.
+Taking certain foods and drugs together may decrease or change how well the drugs work or cause life-threatening side effects.
 The following table lists some of the food and drug interactions that may occur with certain anticancer drugs:

 |Brand Name||Generic Name||Food Interactions|